datafac/template/README.md

 4. Rename MyClass.cs to match your first class name.
 5. Rename MyClassTests.cs to match your first test class name.
 6. Update version.json and readme.md
+7. Generate and update SigningKey.snk
-7. Update the license properties in the .csproj file.
+8. Update the license properties in the .csproj file.
-8. Make sure your Nuget API key is not expired and the saved as a Github secret named NUGET_APIKEY.
+9. Make sure your Nuget API key is not expired and the saved as a Github secret named NUGET_APIKEY.
-9. Push!
+10. Commit and push!

 ## How to sponsor
 If you find this template useful, please consider sponsoring my work on GitHub